Sony A7S II versus Sony A7R III

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the A7S II (3686k vs 2400k dots).
-The table below summarizes some of the other core capabilities of the Sony A7S II and Sony A7R III in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Sony A7S II, the Sony A7R III, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7S II (⇒ rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|